moogacs/docs.buf.build/docs/ci-cd/setup.md

 <TabItem value="build">

 If you intend on building `buf` from source, this assumes that you have the Go toolchain available in your CI/CD.
-If not, please refer to the [Go Documentation](https://golang.org/) for more details.
+If not, see the [Go Documentation](https://golang.org/) for more details.

 ```bash title="install.sh"
 #!/bin/bash